 The facility is required to have a malfunction abatement plan (MAP) for the above listed control equipment.
-This plan is in on file and the newest version of it is dated June of 2018.
-No approval of this plan is on file.
-This will be resolved post inspection.
+This plan is in on file and the newest version of it is dated June of 2018 and was approved in July of 2021 following the inspection that year.